chainwikinet/wikijs-yam-content/stakedrop-uniswap.md

 # YAM Uniswap LP

+- There us currently only one incentivized rewards pool in the new Yam protocol.
+The YAM/yUSD Uniswap LP pool will receive rewards totalling approximately 925k YAMs, with 92.5k distributed the first week and decreasing by 10% each following.
+These rewards will begin 1 day after the launch of the protocol.

+- On Sep 18, 2020, YAM Governance voted to add sync() functionality to the Uniswap YAM/ETH pool, making it safe to use during rebases.

-- Please be advised that ONLY the YAM/yUSD and YAM/ETH pairs are safe in Uniswap during rebases.
+- Please be advised that **only** the YAM/yUSD and YAM/ETH pairs are safe in Uniswap during rebases.

 ## Acquiring yUSD